 - A voltage of +5V on the Remote ShutDown input on the programming connector will switch off the power circuit of the unit.
-In standby mode the power supply consumes very little power. - It is also possible to use a relay contact or a switch to shut down the unit: connect a switch between Vref and Rem.
-Shutd. (pin 9 and 5).
+In standby mode the unit consumes little power. - It is also possible to use a relay contact or a switch to shut down the unit: connect a switch between Vref and Remote Shutdown (pin 9 and 5).